carpentries/instructor-training/episodes/02-practice-learning.md

     have a widespread misconception and can stop to examine and correct that misconception.
-2. If most of the class votes for the right answer, it is ok to explain the answer and move on. helpers can make themselves available to assist anyone who still feels uncertain.
+2. If most of the class votes for the right answer, it is ok to explain the answer and move on.
+Helpers can make themselves available to assist anyone who still feels uncertain.
 3. If answers are pretty evenly split between options, learners may be guessing randomly, reflecting an absent mental model rather than a